-The decision to extend the project was based on the longer than anticipated RMA time frames for individual projects; the unfavourable development market; and financial constraints as a result of deferred income from commercial developments within the waterfront.
+The decision to extend the project was based on the longer than anticipated Resource Management Act (RMA) time frames for individual projects; the unfavourable development market; and financial constraints as a result of deferred income from commercial developments within the waterfront.
 It was considered that the implementation should be spread to better align expenditure on public space developments with the income to be derived from commercial developments.
-Despite the longer timeframe for the project, there are a number of significant projects still in the planning stage that would benefit from continuity of management of this work, combined with a number of interim use projects and other projects in progress all providing a substantial work programme for WWL for the next few years.
-The Council believes this decision should be reviewed again in 2012.
+Despite the longer timeframe for the project, there are a number of significant projects still in the planning stage that would benefit from continuity of management of this work, combined with the potential interim use projects and other projects in progress all providing a substantial work programme for WWL for the next few years.